E14mayam/NEXT-JS-and-Tailwind-boilerplate/README.md

 }
 ```

-> npm install any other packages you'll want to use in this cas headless ui
+> npm install any other packages you'll want to use in this case headless ui
 ```javascript
 npm install @headlessui/react
 ```

-#Alternatively
+# Alternatively
 >Download my code and enjoy coding🤗